Takeaways

 A financial advisor is a professional who can provide planning, investment, and insurance services.
 Buying a home is such a large financial decision that planning how to manage the transaction can be very helpful to your long-term financial success and save you money.

 Like all investments, buying a house involves risk.
-Many people buy a house they can’t afford, that is too small for their long-term family goals, or has physical issues such as structural damage.
-Financial advisors can also help with contemplating what level of homeowner’s insurance and other insurance, such as life insurance, you might want.
+Many people buy a home they can’t afford that is too small for their long-term family goals or has physical issues such as structural damage.
+Financial advisors can also help you contemplate what level of homeowner’s insurance and other insurance, such as life insurance, you might want.

 9. Become a First Time Homebuyer